-Nicholas Studer, age 50, is Chief Executive Officer of Oliver Wyman Group, a role he assumed in July of 2021.
+Nicholas Studer, age 51, is Chief Executive Officer of Oliver Wyman Group, a role he assumed in July of 2021.
 He also serves as Vice Chair of Marsh McLennan.
 From 2017 to 2021, Mr. Studer was the Managing Partner of the Consumer, Industrial and Services Practice Group, before becoming Managing Partner of Oliver Wyman in 2021.
 He has held many senior positions at Oliver Wyman including Managing Partner of the Financial Services Practice Group, Head of the European Finance and Risk Practice and Global head of the Corporate and Institutional Banking practice.
-He has over 25 years of experience consulting in the UK, Continental Europe, and North America.
+He has over 25 years of experience consulting in the U.K., Continental Europe, and North America.
+Mr. Studer was a founding Director of TheCityUK, a founding advisory board member of the FICC Markets Standards Board and is a member of the Sustainable Markets Initiative.